IETF-Hackathon/mDNSResponder/README.md

 	mbedtls/programs/x509/cert_write selfsign=1 issuer_key=server.key issuer_name=CN=hostname.example.com not_before=20190226000000 not_after=20211231235959 is_ca=1 max_pathlen=0 output_file=server.crt

-On OpenWRT, the utilities are installed, so invoke them as follows, again changing hostname.example.com to the correct hostname:
+On OpenWrt, the utilities are installed, so invoke them as follows, again changing hostname.example.com to the correct hostname:

     cd /etc/dnssd-proxy
 	gen_key type=rsa rsa_keysize=4096 filename=server.key
     cert_write selfsign=1 issuer_key=server.key issuer_name=CN=hostname.example.com not_before=20190226000000 not_after=20211231235959 is_ca=1 max_pathlen=0 output_file=server.crt

-On OpenWRT, generating the key may take a significant amount of time.
+On OpenWrt, generating the key may take a significant amount of time.
 Do not interrupt the key generation process.
 It's just sitting there collecting random data, so it will eventually complete.

 dnssd-proxy loads the key and certificate from its current working directory.
-On OpenWRT this will be /etc/dnssd-proxy.
+On OpenWrt this will be /etc/dnssd-proxy.
 On Linux or MacOS, place the server.key and server.crt files in the working directory from which you will be running dnssd-proxy (usually the same directory where the executable resides).